kevinwshin/French-House-Manual/README.md

 The house may review liability for specific situations on a case-by-case basis, as this policy may not appropriately apply in certain situations.

 ### Couch Surfers
-French House accepts Couch surfers under the following strict guidelines:
+French House accepts couch surfers under the following strict guidelines:
 1. A couch surfer should request a couch with a two-week notice so that they may be approved at a house meeting.
 2. Maximum of two weeks stay at the house.
 3. Couch surfers will not receive the door code.